sckuzzle/RPIPs/RPIPs/RPIP-12.md

   - The total capacity available in the minipool queue

 ### Scale assignments with deposit size
+- There SHALL be a maximum number of scaling assignments (eg, deposit.assign.maximum = 90)
+- There SHALL be a maximum number of socialized assignments (eg, deposit.assign.socializedmaximum = 2)
-- The number of scaling assignments SHALL be the minimum of:
+- The total number of assignments shall be `min(deposit.assign.socializedmaximum + min(scaling_ct, deposit.assign.maximum), total_eth_ct, queue_ct)`, where
-  - 90
+  - `scaling_ct` is the number of minipools next in the queue(s), whose capacity can be fully filled from the deposited ETH
-  - The number of minipools that can be assigned using the deposit
+  - `total_eth_ct` is the number of minipools next in queue(s), whose capacity can be fully filled from ETH the sum of deposited ETH and ETH in the deposit pool
-- The number of socialized assignments SHALL be 2
-- The total number of assingments from a deposit SHALL be the minimum of:
+  - `queue_ct` is the number of minipools in the queue(s)
-  - Scaling assignments + socialized assignments
-  - The total queue length

 ### SaaS
 Please see [RPIP-13](RPIP-13.md).
 Note that a vote on RPIP-12 (this RPIP) includes RPIP-13, since that